avalon-lang/docs/source/algorithms/deutsch.rst

 If we call the oracle passing it :math:`0`, the first combination will return :math:`1`.
 But the third combination will also return :math:`1`.
-Also, the second combination will return :math:`0` with :math:`0`.
+Also, the second combination will return :math:`0` when given :math:`0` as input.
 We cannot hope to know if the oracle is balanced or constant by passing it :math:`0` alone.
 The same argument applies for :math:`1`.

 But note that if we call the oracle with :math:`0` then with :math:`1`, we can make some progress.